sh1boot/sh1boot.github.io/_posts/2023-12-19-a-reasonably-effective-hash-instruction.md

 ---
 layout: post
 title:  "A reasonably effective hash instruction"
+description: "A 128-to-64 bit hash operation which is cheap to implement in hardware and does most of a decent job in one cycle."
 categories: hashing, prng, cpu, pipeline, handwaving
 ---
 As per [part one][] of this post, I have reasoned through and tested a proof of